Sergey Lagodinsky

 Sergey Lagodinsky (Сергей Лагодинский; born 1 December 1975) is a German lawyer and politician of the Alliance 90/The Greens who has been serving as a Member of the European Parliament since 2019.

 Early life and education

-Lagodinksy was born into a Russian-Jewish family in Astrakhan.
+Lagodinsky was born into a Russian-Jewish family in Astrakhan.
 In 1993, his family emigrated from Russia and settled in Schleswig-Holstein.

 Lagodinsky holds a law degree from the University of Göttingen and a master's degree in public administration from Harvard University's John F. Kennedy School of Government.
 He received a PhD in law from the Humboldt University of Berlin.
 His PhD research focused on issues of human rights, anti-discrimination and freedom of speech.
 He completed the second state examination in law (bar exam) in Berlin.
 For his studies, he received scholarships from the German National Academic Foundation and the Heinrich Böll Foundation.

 Early career

 From 2003 to 2008, Lagodinsky served as program director, and later as an advisor to the managing director, at the Berlin office of the American Jewish Committee (AJC).
 In 2008 and 2009 he was a Fellow at the Stiftung Neue Verantwortung in Berlin and in 2010 he was a Yale World Fellow in New Haven.

 From 2011 until 2012, Lagodinsky was an attorney with the Berlin office of international law firm Orrick, Herrington & Sutcliffe.
 He subsequently headed the EU/North America department of the Heinrich Böll Foundation in Berlin.
 In addition, he was a non-resident fellow with the Global Public Policy Institute (GPPi) in Berlin.